nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-bulk-actions.md

 - Add to collection
 - Remove From Collection (when viewing a collection)
+- Bulk Edit (if enabled using Studio configuration, see below)
 - Publish
 - Delete (send to trash)
 - Untrash (in trash view)